ahujasherry/DSA-Java/README.md

 # DSA-Java
-repo for populat data structures and algorithms solutions
+repo for popular data structures and algorithms solutions